 time zone is not specified in the date expression, the datetime value represents the time in the time zone of your tenant.

 You can specify the following units of time:

 now keyword to specify the current timestamp.
 Use the

 now keyword to specify the current timestamp.
 Any expression starting with

-now is a datetime, and will only match other datetimes exactly.
+now is a datetime type, and will only match other datetimes exactly.

 The following query will return all invoices equal to the current timestamp minus 24 hours.
 For example, if the current time is 6 PM on January 15,